Luke Gilford

 Luke Gilford (born 1986) is a director, writer, and photographer based in New York City and Los Angeles.
 He has directed several short films, including The Future of Flesh, which showcased Prada collection narrated by Jane Fonda, and Connected, starring Pamela Anderson and Dree Hemingway.
 Gilford has directed music videos for Blood Orange, Troye Sivan, Christina Aguilera, and Kesha and has collaborated with Mercedes Benz and Maison Martin Margiela.
-Gilford's first monograph, National Anthem America’s Queer Rodeo, documents America’s queer rodeo and members of the International Gay Rodeo Association (IGRA).
+Gilford's first monograph, National Anthem: America’s Queer Rodeo, documents America’s queer rodeo and members of the International Gay Rodeo Association (IGRA).
+In 2023, he made his feature film debut by directing and co-writing National Anthem, which premiered at the 2023 SXSW Festival, inspired by his monograph.

 Early life and education

 Gilford was born in Denver, Colorado and raised in Evergreen, Colorado and the San Francisco Bay Area.
 His father is a former rodeo champion and judge, and Gilford recollects growing up surrounded by an extensive collection of snakeskin boots, Stetson hats, and giant silver and gold champion belt buckles.

 He studied fine art and photography under Barbara Kruger at the University of California, Los Angeles.